open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 #### Make sure your repository is up to date
 - `git diff` - for comparing different versions of the same file
 - `git status` - to view the changes made in the branch, whether the branch is up-to-date with master
+- `git pull` - to sync the local repository with the remote repository ([more info](https://git-scm.com/docs/git-pull))
-- `git push` - to push the updates that you downloaded within the GitHub repositories
+- `git push` - to push the updates that you made to the local repositories to the GitHub repositories ([more info](https://git-scm.com/docs/git-push))

-**NOTE**: Developers should alway sync their fork and make sure their repos are up to date with GitHub every time they begin to work.
+**NOTE**: Developers should alway sync their fork and make sure their repositories are up to date with GitHub every time they begin to work.
 This way we as a team can minimize data loss, and can save you some time.

 #### If you find yourself needing to rebase your forked repository, the following two links should help:
 - [Rebase](https://git-scm.com/docs/git-rebase)